dnesteryuk/site_prism.vcr/README.md

 ### Linking and applying VCR cassettes with SitePrism pages

-External HTTP interaction may be done on page loading.
+External HTTP interactions may be done on page loading.
 This gem supports capability to apply Vcr cassettes on page loading.
 To define default cassettes you have to use `vcr_options_for_load` class method:

 ```ruby
 class ProductsPage < SitePrism::Page